CRYPTOInsured-Foundation/starknet-indemnify-web/README.md

-# StarkInsure Web
+# Starknet-Indemnify-Web

-The **StarkInsure Web** is the Next.js frontend for the StarkInsure DeFi insurance platform, providing users with a seamless interface to manage policies, file claims, and interact with StarkNet-powered insurance pools.
+The **Starknet-Indemnify-Web** is the Next.js frontend for the Starknet-Indemnify DeFi insurance platform, providing users with a seamless interface to manage policies, file claims, and interact with StarkNet-powered insurance pools.

 ---